maxschwe/PiCar/README.md

 # PiCar

-Robot Car using a Raspberry Pi 4, Can be controlled on any PC in your network via WebApp or API
+Robot Car using a Raspberry Pi 4, Can be controlled on any PC in your network through Tkinter GUI